greyvugrin/aws-ssh-ssm/README.md

 **Instance is offline**
 - Check SSM panel in AWS to see the list of running instances
 - You may need to restart the instance, especially if you added the SSM policy to the instance role after the instance was created.

+**Permission errors for user or instance**
+- Check the IAM policy attached to the user and instance role
+- Check the tags on the instance role.
+It should have a tag with the key `SSM_USER` and the value should be the username of the user you're trying to ssh as.
+- A fast way to verify that your user can run sessions is to to use the AWS console to start a session on the instance (go to AWS Systems Manager > Session Manager > Start Session) and select the instance.
+If you can't do that, you won't be able to use this tool.

 # TODO